 Showing love and care for others is encouraged at TDChristian.
-However, students must refrain in their displays of affection for one another.
-The TD-Christian facilities, grounds, and buses are public places and intimate postures and student displays of affection are out of place.
-Students are expected to limit physical expressions of affection to the holding of hands or a brief hug.
+However, given the pandemic and the need for physical distancing, students must refrain from displays of physicial affection for one another.
+Students are expected to limit expressions of affection to smiles and good conversations.